markustenghamn/markustenghamn.github.io/_posts/2015-03-27-how-to-configure-and-setup-whmcs-licensing-addon-review-how-to.markdown

    - /how-to-configure-and-setup-whmcs-licensing-addon-review-how-to
 date:   2015-03-27 13:49:38 +0100
 categories: best domain registrar
-description: Almost 3 years ago I wrote an article regarding WHMCS Licensing Addon and how to set it up.
-Back then I was new to
+description: Almost 3 years ago I wrote an article regarding WHMCS Licensing Addon...
 ---

 Almost 3 years ago I wrote an article regarding [WHMCS Licensing Addon](http://anve.to/cHPe1 "WHMCS Licensing Addon") and how to set it up.
 Back then I was new to [WHMCS](http://anve.to/cHPe1 "WHMCS") and not as good at PHP as I am today.
 Due to the articles popularity I have decided to revisit this topic and make a new, more detailed post on how to get going with the addon.
 I will link to this article in the old guides as this article should be more relevant and is made for [WHMCS](http://anve.to/cHPe1 "WHMCS") version 5.3.12 and [Licensing Addon](http://anve.to/cHPe1 "WHMCS Licensing Addon") version 3.0.
 I have also made an easy to follow video to go along with this guide which you will find [here](http://anve.to/vu4Dt "How to configure and setup WHMCS Licensing Addon [Review] [How to]") on YouTube.
 If you need help integrating the Licensing Addon to a php script this is something we offer at Anveto, click [here](http://anve.to/MQTyb "WHMCS Licensing Addon Integration by Anveto") to read more and order!